private-compute-infra-toolkit/hats-demo/gemma3/README.md

 ## Build demo artifacts

-From git repo root, run ./build.sh.
+From the git repo root, run `./build.sh`.

 ## Update Stage0 Measurement for SNP machine only

-In appraisal_policy.textproto for secure mode, the stage0 measurement varies for different CPU types.
+In `appraisal-policy.prototext` for secure mode, the stage0 measurement varies for different CPU types.
 To compute the stage0 measurement, please first run:

 From git repo root: